overwolf/overwolf-plugins/simple-io-plugin/README.md

     }
 });
 ```
-- writeLocalAppDataFile - Create a file on the local filesystem with given text content.
-For security reasons, we only allow to write to the local-app-data folder
+- writeLocalFile - Create a file on the local filesystem with given text content.
+For security reasons, we only allow to write in specific, pre-defined folders.
 Note: can't append to files.
 This function will either create a new file or overwrite the previous one (based on implementation).

 ```
+var directory = "LOCALAPPDATA";
 var filename = "/folder/file.txt";
 var content = "1234\n56768";
-plugin.get().writeLocalAppDataFile( filename, content, function(status, message)
+plugin.get().writeLocalFile(directory, filename, content, function(status, message)
   {
     console.log(arguments);
   });